V1ct0rC/Traffic-problems-using-YOLOv8/README.md

-# Car-Object-Detection
+# Traffic-problems-using-YOLOv8
-Implementation of a car detection model using YOLOv8.
+Implementation of some traffuic related detection models using YOLOv8.